We’re sure you’ve heard the latest news, remote work is here to stay.

 If the reasons above weren’t enough to change your mind, maybe the fact that your competitors are likely already doing it will.
 And that’s who you’re competing against for talent -- those companies who are willing to go the extra mile to support the needs of their employees.

-The top employee-rated companies with excellent employer brands are already offering their remote employees perks.
+The top employee-rated companies with excellent employer brands are already offering unique perks for remote workers.
 From Webflow to Compt (hi!) to Zapier, many remote-friendly companies are aware of the importance of integrating those who telecommute into the company.

 Read more on how other remote companies offer perks and benefits: